 Piazza di Spagna and the Spanish Steps

-The beautiful Spanish Steps (Scalina Spagna) is the widest staircase in Europe.
+The beautiful Spanish Steps is the widest staircase in Europe.
 Built in 1725, it links the lower Piazza di Spagna with the upper piazza Trinita dei Monti church.
 The 138 steps are a wide irregular mix of curves, straight flights, vistas and terraces.
 And, it’s always lined with bright bright pink azalea plants.

 Facing the Spanish Steps is one of the richest streets in Italy, Via dei Condotti.
 It’s famous for its local Italian designers like Armani, Prada, Versace, Dolce and Gabbana and Gucci.
 In and around this area, there are an endless supply of small boutique shops, luxury hotels, and fine dining restaurants.
+You’ll definitely want to dine in this area.

 10-minute walk from Spanish Steps to Trevi Fountain